BekAllaev/GraphQL_Demonstration/README.md

 - Mukesh Murugan's tutorial on how to implement `GraphQL` in .NET - https://codewithmukesh.com/blog/graphql-in-aspnet-core/
 - How to do mutations - https://graphql-dotnet.github.io/docs/getting-started/mutations/

+## How to run?
+Just download repo and hit F5, after app has started navigate to - https://localhost:7183/ui/graphiql

 ## Why GraphQL + CQRS?
 In this article I have combined my knowledge of CQRS pattern and GraphQL.
 I used to create classes for every read operation, for example:
 - I need to know how many products are in the category => I add class to read stack `ProductsAmountByCategory`